 Biofuels, Science and Society

-In the School of Biological and Biomedical Sciences, the Centre for Crop Improvement Technology is applying basic techniques of plant molecular biology and biochemistry to develop new crops that have enhanced yields through improved biomass, starch and oil accumulation and resistance to biotic and abiotic stresses.
+In the School of Biological and Biomedical Sciences, the Centre for Crop Improvement Technology is applying basic techniques of plant molecular biology and biochemistry to develop new crops that have enhanced yields (Cellulosic Crops) through improved biomass, starch and oil accumulation and resistance to biotic and abiotic stresses (Prof Keith Lindsey, Biology).

 There are a range of projects concerning the production, use and impacts of biofuels ongoing at Durham University:

-- Biofuels as socio-technical systems (2010-2013).
-A Durham Energy Institute PhD studentship to investigate how and why some biofuels fail as technologies while others succeed.
+- Developing pathways for biofuels: governing energy technologies in transition.
+A DEI PhD studentship (Katie Thompson, 2010-2013). to investigate how and why some biofuels fail as technologies while others succeed by looking at biofuels as socio-technical systems.

 - Biogas from wastes and fuel crops.
-Prof Mike Theodorou is an expert in anaerobic digestion technologies and is co-funded by Durham University and the Centre for Process Innovation.
+Prof Mike Theodorou (visiting chair) is recognised internationally for his pioneering studies is an expert in anaerobic digestion technologies.

 - Sustaining the macroalgae supply chain (2010-2012).
 This project looked at methods for sustaining supplies of macroalgae for bioenergy and bioproducts (Dr Greenwell, Prof Theodorou).